Cammy Bell: 2009–10 season

 Bell made his debut for Kilmarnock in the final game of the 2008–09 season, a 2–1 win over Motherwell.
-At the end the season, he signed a new one-year contract with the club.
+At the end of the season, he signed a new one-year contract with the club.
 After signing the new deal, Kilmarnock manager Jim Jefferies hinted that Bell faced a battle in order to become the club's first choice goalkeeper.
 Bell played in the first two games of the 2009–10 season for Kilmarnock in place of injured first choice goalkeeper Alan Combe.
 Mark Brown was then brought in on loan from Celtic to cover for Combe, but when he returned to his parent club in January 2010, Bell then became the established first choice goalkeeper for Kilmarnock.
 On 2 February 2010, Bell played as Kilmarnock beat Celtic 1–0.
 After the match, newly appointed Kilmarnock manager Jimmy Calderwood praised Bell, describing his performance as 'fabulous'.
 At the end of the 2009–10 season, his contract was extended as he had met a clause in his deal signed the previous summer that if he started enough games during the season, it would trigger an automatic renewal.

 2010–11 season

 Bell remained first pick for the start of the 2010–11 season, with his performances attracting attention from Scotland manager Craig Levein.
 In November 2010, manager Mixu Paatelainen said he had started negotiating a new contract for Bell and said he believed Bell should stay and remain as a first choice goalkeeper, rather than move on, believing his career would greatly decline, having been linked with Aberdeen and Rangers.
 Soon after, Bell was left out of the line-up unexpectedly over a dispute on a new deal, which appeared to be rejected by Bell and also led to a fallout between him and Paatelainen.
 The following month, the club made their last chance effort to keep Bell, with another new contract offer.
 Bell then returned to the line-up and would keep his place until the end of the season.
-In May 2011, with Paatelainen having left Kilmarnock, Bell said he made amend with the club and was ready to sign a new deal.
+In May 2011, with Paatelainen having left Kilmarnock, Bell said he had made amends with the club and was ready to sign a new deal.
 He also spoke about how he felt that being dropped by Paatelainen had cost him his place in the Scotland squad and that he wasn't treated fairly at the club.